x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/assign-permissions-for-migration.md

   - Assigned the Receive As permission on the on-premises mailbox database that stores the user mailboxes.

+- **Remote move (Hybrid) Exchange migration**

+    For a remove move migration, the migration administrator account must be:

+  - A member of the Domain Admins group in Active Directory Domain Services (AD DS) in the on-premises organization.

+    or

+  - A member of the Exchange Recipients Administrators group in Active Directory in the on-premises organization.

+    or

+  - A member of the Organization Management or Recipient Management group in Exchange 2010 or above.

 - **Internet Message Access Protocol 4 (IMAP4) migration**

     For an IMAP4 migration, the comma-separated value (.csv) file for the migration batch must contain: